ycm/infocal-redux/readme.md

 Ensure colors are in `xxxxxx` hex format, without a leading `#`.

-**OpenWeatherMap API not working**

-Ensure you have a **3.0** API key.
-OWM is deprecating the older 2.5 version that many watchfaces use.
-To get a 3.0 API key you need to sign up with a credit card, but you get 1000 requests per day.
-To avoid paying, just set your daily request limit to 1000 in your OWM settings.

 **Alternate timezone**

 User-preset alternate timezones are not accessible from the watchface.
 As a workaround, to display an alternate timezone with Infocal Redux, enter the coordinates of the location.
 Daylight savings works out of the box.

+**OpenWeatherMap API not working**

+A few things to check:

+1. Ensure you have a **3.0**-enabled API key.
+OWM is deprecating the older 2.5 version that many watchfaces use.
+To get a 3.0 API key you need to add a credit card, but you get 1000 free requests per day.
+To avoid paying, just set your daily request limit to 1000 in your OWM settings.

+2. Ensure your device knows its own location.
+To refresh the location, **start a GPS-enabled activity** (e.g. running).
+Make sure the bar turns green, indicating a GPS lock.
+You can end and discard the activity after a few seconds.
+Then, once you return to the watchface it will save a copy of this GPS location for the next time it makes an API request.
+In other words, the location will update everytime you start a GPS-enabled activity.

+3. Ensure your phone is connected.
+The API request is done by the phone, not the watch.